emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-If the peer receives a Result TLV indicating success from the server, but its authentication policies are not satisfied (for example, it requires a particular authentication mechanism be run or it wants to request a PAC), it may request further action from the server using the Request-Action TLV.
+If the peer receives a Result TLV indicating success from the server, but its authentication policies are not satisfied (for example, it requires a particular authentication mechanism be run), it may request further action from the server using the Request-Action TLV.
 The Request-Action TLV is sent with a Status field indicating what EAP Success/Failure result the peer would expect if the requested action is not granted.
 The value of the